murphyki/BitsAndBobs/dev_setup/README.md

 - Go ahead and install other apps, e.g. docker, ansible AWX, kubernetes, IDEs, etc

 ## Docker Environment Setup
-- Change directory to the `BitsAndBobs` repo
+- Change directory to the `BitsAndBobs/dev_setup` repo
 - Execute: `./setup_docker.sh`
+  - If using ubuntu 18.04 issue the following command instead: `./setup_docker.sh 18.05`
+  - This is because docker 17.03 is not yet available on ubuntu 18.04
 - Wait until script finishes, it'll take a while, 2/3 minutes
 - Log out of the VM and log back in so that docker related changes to groups can take affect
 - All going well, take a snapshot of the VM